Caffè corretto

-Caffè corretto (/it/) is an Italian caffeinated alcoholic drink, consisting of a shot of espresso with a small amount of liquor, usually grappa, and sometimes sambuca or brandy.
-It is also known (outside Italy) as an espresso corretto.
-It is ordered as un caffè corretto alla grappa, ... alla sambuca, ... al cognac, or corretto di Spadino, depending on the desired liquor.
+Caffè corretto (/it/) is an Italian coffee, consisting of a shot of espresso with a small amount of liquor, usually grappa, and sometimes sambuca or brandy.

-A caffè corretto is often prepared by simply adding a few drops of the desired spirit into an espresso shot; however in some cases the alcohol is served in a shot alongside the coffee, allowing the customer to pour the quantity they desire.
+Caffè corretto is often prepared by simply adding a few drops of the desired spirit into an espresso shot; however in some cases the alcohol is served in a shot alongside the coffee, allowing the customer to pour the quantity they desire.

 The Italian word corretto corresponds to the English word 'corrected'.
 The term is now an Italian phraseme.

-Caffè corretto can also be found widely in Eritrea, a legacy of the Italian colonization of Eritrea.
-In Asmarino, locally produced areki and cognac are used.

-In Spain, a similar drink is known in Spanish as carajillo and as cigaló in Catalan, with any local spirit; in Portugal café com cheirinho (coffee with scent); in France café-calva (coffee and Calvados) or champoreau; in Sweden, Norway, and Denmark kaffekask, karsk, or kaffegök; and in Mexico cafe con piquete.

 Variants

 Rexentìn

-The rexentin (or raxentin, as it is known in some places) is a tradition of the Veneto region of Italy.
-Rexentin means 'to rinse': after drinking the caffè corretto a small quantity of coffee remains in the cup, which is cleaned using the spirit used for the beverage, that will then be drunk.
+Rexentìn (or raxentin, as it is known in some places) is a tradition of Veneto, Italy.
+Rexentìn means 'to rinse': after drinking a caffè corretto, a small quantity of coffee remains in the cup, which is cleaned using the spirit used for the beverage, that will then be drunk.